RMS Mauretania (1906): Government serviceMauretania was planned to replace the Lusitania on the Transatlantic run after the Lusitania was sunk, but she was ordered by the British government to serve as a troop ship to carry British soldiers during the Gallipoli campaign. She avoided becoming prey for German U-boats because of her high speed and the seamanship of her crew.

 When combined forces from the British empire and France began to suffer heavy casualties, Mauretania was ordered to serve as a hospital ship, along with the Aquitania and White Star's Britannic, to treat the wounded until 25 January 1916.
 In medical service the vessel was painted white with buff funnels and large medical cross emblems surrounding the vessel and possibly illuminated signs starboard and port.
 Seven months later, Mauretania once again became a troop ship late in 1916 when requisitioned by the Canadian government to carry Canadian troops from Halifax to Liverpool.

-Her war duty was not yet over when the United States declared war on Germany in 1917, and she carried thousands of American troops.
+Her war duty was not yet over when the United States declared war on Germany in 1917, and she carried around 35,000 American troops to Europe from New York, with around 5,000 per voyage.

-The ship was known by the Admiralty as HMS Tuberose until the end of the war, but the vessel's name was never changed by Cunard.
-Starting in March 1918, Mauretania received two forms of dazzle camouflage, a type of abstract colour scheme designed by Norman Wilkinson in 1917 in an effort to confuse enemy ships.
-The first camouflage scheme, applied early in March 1918, was curvilinear in nature and largely broad areas of olive with blacks, greys and blues.
-The second scheme was the more geometric design commonly referred to as "dazzle"; this design, applied by July 1918, was mostly several dark blues and greys with some black.
-After her war service, she was repainted in a drab grey scheme and finally full Cunard livery by the middle of 1919.
+During the war Mauretania received dazzle camouflage, a type of abstract colour scheme designed by Norman Wilkinson in 1917 in an effort to confuse enemy ships.
+The last of her schemes was a geometric design mostly consisting of blues and greys with some black.
+She was returned to her Cunard livery from her camouflage scheme in February 1919.